carthurs/CRIMSONGUI/README.md

 	![CMake image](./Documentation/Images/cmake3.PNG "An expected error")

  - The large window in the centre now contains pairs of variable names and values colored red, some of which need to be manually set for a successful build.
-Find a variable `Qt5\_DIR` and set it to `C:/Qt/Qt5.7.0/5.7/msvc2013_64/lib/cmake/Qt5` (assuming that you installed Qt in the default directory `C:/Qt`, otherwise replace the `Qt` part by the path which you chose during Qt installation - you may have to adjust this path slightly, sometimes it has `Qt5.7.0` as one of the folders; sometimes it does not).
+Find a variable `Qt5_DIR` and set it to `C:/Qt/Qt5.7.0/5.7/msvc2013_64/lib/cmake/Qt5` (assuming that you installed Qt in the default directory `C:/Qt`, otherwise replace the `Qt` part by the path which you chose during Qt installation - you may have to adjust this path slightly, sometimes it has `Qt5.7.0` as one of the folders; sometimes it does not).
  - Change `CMAKE_BUILD_TYPE` as desired (`Release`, `Debug` or `RelWithDebInfo`). `Release` is recommended.
 Leave other variables as they are.
 Caution - ensure that before you build in Visual Studio, you set the same mode in the toolbar at the top.
 Again, `Release` is very strongly recommended.
  - Press "Configure".
  - Additional variables that can be modified appear now.
 You need to manually specify the locations of flowsolver and presolver:
  	- NOTE: For the lines below, replace `C:/CRIMSON/sb` with your own custom location of CRIMSON superbuild folder as necessary.
-	- If you are using MeshSim, set `MeshSim_URL`.
-Browse for the zip file containing MeshSim, it will have a name like `10.0-170128_win.zip` or `10.0-170128_lin.zip`.
-This zip file contains proprietary, closed source code and is not provided in this repository.
-The zip file can be placed anywhere on your computer, CRIMSON will automatically extract it and put its contents in the right directory for you.
 	- For `flowsolver_folder` browse for or enter e.g. `C:/CRIMSON/sb/CMakeExternals/Source/flowsolver`
 	     - Note: This is simply a stub folder for where CRIMSON expects flowsolver files to be located.
 Actual flowsolver files are copied there after running the separate flowsolver installer.
+If this option is not available in cmake-gui, then you do not need to set it.
 	- For `presolver_executable` manually type in e.g. `C:/CRIMSON/sb/CMakeExternals/Source/presolver/presolver.exe`.
 Note that this file will not exist right now, it will be created later on in the build process.

 	- Be careful if you fill in these variables by copy/pasting paths from Windows Explorer, the paths must contain only forward slashes (`'/'`), **back slashes (`'\'`) will not work**.